Radwaamr/Linear-Equations-Solver/README.md

-# Linear-Equations-Solver
+# Linear Equation Solver

+**Description**
-This repository contains a Python script that solves systems of linear equations and provides step-by-step solutions.
-The script is designed to help students and developers understand the process of solving linear equations, rather than just providing the final answer.
+This repository contains a Python script that solves systems of linear equations and provides detailed, step-by-step solutions.
+It's designed to help users understand the solving process rather than just receiving the final result.